luxwarp/locidb/README.md

 # locidb
-Small and simple client-side database for javascript
+Small and simple nosql-like database module for NodeJS